ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   But how can we be sure that we have correctly combined the functions?

--   It is necessary to go beyond *unit tests* and perform a test that runs the entire machinery from start to finish.
+-   It is necessary to go beyond *unit tests* and perform a test that exercises the entire logic from end to end.

 -   A test on a complex function that calls already tested simple functions is called an *integration test*.